 - counseling, and

 The detox process involves weaning the Adderall user off of the drug in a safe manner.
 This is best done under the care of a physician trained to treat Adderall or speed addiction, specifically.
 In most cases, a professional treatment facility will wean a user off the drug by reducing dosage gradually.
+If you want to self-detox, you could look into using kratom powder from Organa Kratom but be careful to still gradually reduce your dosage of aderall.
 Self-detox often means quitting the drug cold-turkey, something that can have severe consequences for heavy users.

 Counseling helps the patient relate their Adderall abuse to the damage it has caused to their lives, their careers and their relationships and teaches the user better ways to deal with the emotional reasons behind their dependence.
 Generally speaking, you’ll get the best counseling from a trained mental health professional.